Greek Creation Myth: Chaos, Titans, and the Rise of Zeus

 chaos in Greek mythology

-The Birth of Love and Light
+The Birth of Love and Light: From Darkness to Creation

 And then, from this terrifying void, a wondrous event occurred.
 In some miraculous way, from the darkness and emptiness, the best of all things came into being Love.
 The comic playwright Aristophanes describes this event in words often quoted: